 Newer drugs on the block

-Heroin is becoming increasingly difficult to purchase in the UK, and this shortage is being replaced by far more more powerful synthetic versions, with growing evidence that synthetic opioids1 such as nitazenes2 and fentanyl3, are increasingly more available in the UKs recreational drug supply.
-Hundreds of deaths have been linked to these substances since 2023.4
+Heroin has become harder to source in parts of the UK, and this shortage is being filled by far more powerful synthetic opioids1, with growing evidence that synthetic opioids such as nitazenes2 and fentanyl3 are increasingly available in the UK’s recreational drug supply.
+Hundreds of deaths have been linked to potent synthetic opioids since 2023.4

 Drug dealers

 Drug dealers provide a wide range of drugs to a wide range of clients.
-Whatever they request, be it ‘T’, ‘G’, ‘M’, ‘K’, ‘E’, coke, speed, acid, or cannabis, they all need to be weighed, packaged and distributed, during which cross contamination can occur through the use of shared scales, bags, or surfaces on which they are prepared, so there are many situations in which cross contamination with other drugs can occur.
+Whether it’s ‘T’, ‘G’, ‘M’, ‘K’, ‘E’, coke, speed, acid or cannabis, they still need to be weighed, packaged and distributed, and cross-contamination can happen during that process.

 Having a conversation

-It’s perfectly understandable to assume a level of familiarity or ‘trust’ with your dealer.
+It’s understandable to assume a level of familiarity or ‘trust’ with your dealer.
 Perhaps you believe any problems will happen elsewhere in the supply chain, not within your own network, so why risk having an awkward conversation about contamination risks?
-They want repeat business so it’s unlikely they would set out to kill you intentionally!
+They want repeat business, so it’s unlikely they would set out to harm you.

 It may feel awkward, but it’s a practical step.
-A simple, direct conversation with your dealer, or whoever is supplying your chems, about how they handle, weigh, package and store drugs, can reduce the risk of cross contamination, raise awareness and keep the issue relevant.
+A simple, direct conversation with your dealer, or whoever is supplying your chems, about how they handle, weigh, package and store drugs may reduce some risk, raise awareness and keep the issue relevant.
 You’re not being difficult: you’re protecting yourself and the people you use with.

 Practical tips

-Here’s a practical list how cross-contamination actually happens (so it can be prevented):
+Here’s a practical list of how cross-contamination can happen, so it can be reduced:

-• Using the same scoop/spoon for different powders without cleaning.
+- Using the same scoop or spoon for different powders without cleaning.

-• Shaking or handling multiple bags in the same hands/gloves.
+- Shaking or handling multiple bags with the same hands or gloves.

-• Cutting or dividing blocks/tablets with the same blade/knife without wiping.
+- Cutting or dividing blocks or tablets with the same blade or knife without wiping.

-Self-test for fentanyl and nitazenes strips are available and are widely used harm reduction tools, but they have major limitations.
+Fentanyl test strips and nitazene test strips are available and are widely used harm-reduction tools, but they have major limitations.
 A negative result on a strip is not a guarantee of safety.
-It only means the strip didn’t find the specific chemicals it was printed to find.
-Chemists are constantly creating new versions of nitazenes and test strips may not recognise the new varieties, resulting in a false negative.
+It only means the strip did not detect the specific substance it was designed to detect.
+New nitazenes and other synthetic opioids continue to appear, and test strips may not detect them, which can result in a false negative.

 1 Man-made substances in laboratories.